flaxandteal/flaxandteal-website/content/services.md

 ### Web | Data | Engineering | Science

-<sub>Recommended project budget: £20,000 - £200,000 (ex VAT)</sub>
+<sub>Prototype builds starting from £20,000 (ex VAT)<br/>Solely or as a collaborative lead, F&amp;T regularly runs five and six figure new-tech, multidisciplinary projects.</sub>

-Flax &amp; Teal has coordinated and driven a number of complex client projects since 2013, and supported others.
-We can build complex applications ourselves or, for large projects, draw together a multidisciplinary team from across the Avata Industries group.
+Flax &amp; Teal has coordinated and driven a number of complex client projects across technologies since 2013, and supported others.
+We build intricate applications ourselves or, for large projects, draw together a multidisciplinary team from across the Avata Industries group.

 Flax &amp; Teal has in-house experience supporting projects funded under EU and InnovateUK R&amp;D frameworks; coordination of work packages involving training, software development, data analysis, focus groups and design.

+We have experience in health, enterprise, numerical simulation, engineering, journalism, public and education sectors, amongst others.

 We work with organizations in the UK, Ireland, continental EU and Australasia.

-_Sustainably open: we contribute non-commercially sensitive code back to projects we build on top of, where relevant, and are keen to work with clients open to this principle._
+_Sustainably open: we contribute non-commercially-sensitive code back to projects we build on top of, where relevant, and are keen to work with clients open to this principle._

 ## Cloud &amp; Infrastructure